 I want to buy something in the Lumber room but the door is closed.

-The lumber room is opened at 9:00, 11:00 and 1:00 for an hour Monday thru Friday with an authorized lumber room person present to help you make your purchases.
+The lumber room is opened at 9:00, 11:00 and 1:00 for an 15 minutes (longer if needed) Monday thru Friday with an authorized lumber room person present to help you make your purchases.
 Cash and credit cards are accepted.

 The machine that I am using isn’t working properly.

 Fill out a trouble form (in the box next to the Maintenance room door).
-Be specific about the problem you are experiencing.
+Be specific about the problem you are experiencing and the equipment.
 Pin the completed form to the cork board on the door and put an Out Of Order sign (available beside the Maintenance room door in the rack) on the equipment so that no one else will attempt to use it.

 My friend has a locker.
 How can I get one?